top of page

 Degree of injury

 Meniscus injuries can range from mild to moderate and even severe.
 Pain and swelling are the most frequent symptoms of a meniscal tear.
 Such tears are often described as a sharp, stabbing pain rather than a dull ache.
-In cases of more severe meniscus injuries, an individual may experience "locking of the joint" and significant knee instability.
+In more severe meniscus injuries, an individual may experience "locking of the joint" and significant knee instability.

 Note: In a severe meniscus injury, loose cartilage (articular cartilage) may break off within the joint.
 These fragments can cause substantial damage to the knee joint and contribute to degenerative arthritis.